zadeviggers/Fend-Worker/README.md

 1. In Firefox, install [this extention]() and create a new custom search engine.
 2. Set the _Search URL_ to `https://fend.deno.dev/?q=%s`
+  - If you don't want the `= ` at the start of every result, use this url instead: `https://fend.deno.dev/?no-equals=1&q=%s`
 3. Under _Advanced Options_ set the _Suggestion URL_ to `https://fend.deno.dev/suggestions?q={searchTerms}`
 4. If you want the logo, set the logo URL to `https://printfn.github.io/fend/fend-icon-128.png`
 5. Choose a name - it should probably be `Fend`